vanearochi/DiscoveringSF/README.md

 - Install the requirements using npm, this will install all modules listed as dependencies in the package.json of the project.
 In the project's root directory on the command line type:
 -       npm i

-- Minimize html, css and js files with gulp's modules; htmlmin, cssnano and jshint.
-Type the follow on your command line on project's root directory:
--      gulp htmlmin

--      gulp cssnano

--      gulp jshint

- Finally to run the local web server on your terminal type the following on the command line from the project's directory:
+- Since all tasks are grouped into the **default task** in order to minimize the html, css and js files, open our local server and open the page in the browser  we just need to enter gulp into the command line without any additional parameters.
--      gulp connect
+-      gulp

-- Now you can see the index.html file on your browser when opening:
--      localhost:8080

 //TODO: try browserify
 //Run jshint